This article is a reference document to help you get started with Citrix Workspace app for Linux.

-You might need to configure Firefox on its Preferences/Applications setting page.
+You might require to configure Firefox on its Preferences/Applications setting page.

 For “Citrix ICA settings file content,” select:

-“Citrix Workspace app Engine (default)” in the pull-down menu
+“Citrix Workspace app Engine (default)” in the drop-down menu

 “Use other …” and then select the file /usr/share/applications/wfica.desktop (for an administrator installation of Citrix Workspace app)